-Docker is an excellent tool for running multiple services on a single VPS without them interfering with each other—for example, one website built on Wordpress and another built on Ghost.
+Docker is an excellent tool for running multiple services on a single VPS without them interfering with each other—for example, one website built on WordPress and another built on Ghost or 10 Flat-File Content Managers to Help You Ditch WordPresssome other flat-file CMS.
 But, containerizing software leads to another problem that confuses many: How do I host multiple websites, each in a separate Docker container, from one VPS?
+Fortunately, with a little bit of foresight and configuring, you can use Docker and Nginx to host multiple websites from a single VPS.

 By default, Docker services all listen on port 80, which would create conflicts for incoming traffic.
 You can change the listening port, of course, but no one wants to type in